How students cope with the bulk of the requirements

 Defermentitis: Attention is important

 Another big problem is that many students like to postpone tasks like learning or doing homework.
 You can think of a thousand other things that you absolutely have to do - so that the really important things fall by the wayside.
 But behind this procrastination, as the technical term for defermentitis is, is usually more than not being able to plan your time properly: namely, often a massive reluctance or even fear of tackling the really important things.

-There is also a certain amount of inattentiveness and lack of concentration: this story of one is circulating Professor, who announced at the beginning of the semester that he would accommodate a lie in each of his sessions - and it became the athletic task of the students to uncover this lie.
+There is also a certain amount of inattentiveness and lack of concentration: this story of one is circulating Professor, who announced at the beginning of the semester that he would put a lie in each of his meetings - and it became the athletic task of the students to uncover this lie.
 What was the result?
-The students listened more carefully, and if an hour passed without the lie being exposed, they sat together and searched - and so imperceptibly repeated the material of the session.
-That was the attention Professor so sure.
+The students listened more attentively, and if an hour went by without the lie being exposed, they would sit together and search - and so imperceptibly repeat the material of the session.
+The attention was that Professor so sure.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!